wangziqi2013/wangziqi2013.github.io/_posts/2020-07-19-loseless-and-lossy-memory-io-link-compression.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Speculatively fetching a block in full size when cache miss happens.
+In fact if the paper has statistics on average size of compressed block on cache misses, it can only fetch the first few chunks, and decide whether to fetch the rest if the actual number of higher.

 **Lowlight:**

 1. I don't get why decompression algorithm needs the size of a block?
 I think most compression algorithm has the size